How much does it cost to build a website? If you want to get online, that’s probably the first question that pops into your head.

 Your logo plays a big role in your site’s brand, so you’ll want to get it right.

-If you’re working with a budget of zero, you can create a serviceable logo for free using a free logo generator tool like Shopify’s Hatchful tool.
+If you’re working with a tight budget, you can create a serviceable logo using a free logo generator tool like Shopify’s Hatchful tool.

 If you’re not happy with the logo generator tools, you can find solid human logo design services on Fiverr in the $10-$30 range: